classroomio/classroomio/packages/course-app/README.md

-# @classroomio/course-app
+# Courseapp

-Create a university site for your SAAS in seconds, ready to go.
-Just add your content.
+Create a university/academy site for your product in seconds, ready to go - you just add your content.

 ## Usage